 However, I have found things in China that I should mention.
 I know these comments are generalizations and there are exceptions, but these are things I have generally found to be true.
 Also, many things I find here I might also have found in other developing countries.
 I found them here.
-Finally, some of these lessons may have been things this Swedish American needed to learn more than some others.
+Finally, some of these lessons may have been things this Swedish American needed to learn more than some others from the US.

 What I Love About China

 1. China, Italy, and Mexico are the competitors for the American stomach for a reason.
-China is a food culture and do not make them late for lunch.
+China is a food culture that I love and O, do not make them late for lunch.

 4. Americans give free gifts.
 We want no tie or outstanding debt as it were.
 Chinese give gifts to create and buttress their relationships.
 No one talks about a free gift here.
 2, 3 and 4 are related here, and I am glad to accept this new thing.
 I think it has made me a better person.

-I guess I should stop.
-God Bless America and God Bless China, May they each learn from the other.
+God Bless America! and God Bless China!
+May we each learn from the other.